joeyvalley/fr-0.gg/README.md

 ![fr-0gg](./public/assets/iconic-fr0gg.png)
 fr-0gg is a project that grew out of my love of a few things: frogs, cheap handmade souvenirs, amateur ceramics, and Midjourney.

-I started by building a simple Discord bot (fr-0gg-bot) that lives on a lilypad in the fr-0.gg Discord server.
+I started by building a simple Discord bot (fr-0gg-bot) that lives on a lilypad in the fr-0.gg Discord server alongside a Midjourney bot.
 ![](./public/assets/server-pic.png)
 The bot generates a **curated** but **random** Midjourney prompt daily and starts a new thread in the designated channel.
-It then adds the Midjourney bot to this thread, sends the prompt as a message in this newly created thread, and emails me with a direct link to the message.
+It then adds the Midjourney bot to this thread, sends the day's prompt, and emails me with a direct link to the message.

 All of this behavior is a convoluted workaround for two unfortunate facts:

 1. There is *still* no public API for Midjourney.
 2. Discord bots are *not allowed* to issue commands to one another.